shorif251/ProjectsTemplate/README.md

 # ProjectsTemplate
-This is Template for Frontend Projects
+This is Template for Frontend Projects.

+<h1> This is a template for projects </h1>